AlanCowap-OCJA2015/Text-Based-Adventure-Game/README.md

   @action_on_description - Description when doing this action on something

   @needs_noun - If used, an error message for when verb is used with no noun

+  @if - Perform an activity based on the status of a variable of this action

+  @variable - Set a variable local to this action

 ##### @direction_id